chopikus/raytracer/README.md

 (based on 'Raytracing in one weekend')

-While researching scientific programming libraries I ended up a lot of different implementations of the ray tracer in Java, Python, Numpy, Cupy.
+While researching scientific programming libraries I ended up with a bunch of different implementations of the ray tracer in Java, Python, Numpy, Cupy.

 Every rendering is done on CPU except for cupy implementation.